STRRL/shell-now/README.md

 ```

 **Note:** The Docker version runs in an isolated container environment separate from your host system.
 Use this for demos or when you want a sandboxed shell experience.

+### Native App Alternative

+Are you an Apple fanboy and prefer a native app?
+See: https://github.com/amantus-ai/vibetunnel

 ### Quick Install